Title: Learning effective physical laws for generating cosmological hydrodynamics with Lagrangian Deep Learning

 The Sky’s The Limit

-The LDL method offers several advantages: it can interpolate between different simulation grid-sizes and resize/scale, and it can perform post-processing without the need for semi-analytic models (SAMs).
+According to my friend, an expert on this subject (who really likes to play solitaire for money as a hobby) – the LDL method offers several advantages: it can interpolate between different simulation grid-sizes and resize/scale, and it can perform post-processing without the need for semi-analytic models (SAMs).
 As future large-scale surveys ramp up, there will be an increased need to run cosmological simulations over larger volumes.
 The most significant advantage of LDL is the drastically reduced computational cost (4 orders of magnitude less than the reference TNG300-1 simulation!) which is crucial when it comes to conducting high-resolution simulations at large scales (>100 Mpc).
 Full, hydrodynamic simulations at scales previously thought intractable are now well within reach.
 These will ultimately enhance our understanding of the cosmos and how physical processes shape the Universe we see today.

 Astrobite edited by Lukas Zalesky